cosmos/cips/README.md

 ## Preferred Citation Format

-The canonical URL for a CIP that has achieved draft status at any point is at https://cips.cosmos.org/.
-For example, the canonical URL for CIP-1 is https://cips.cosmos.org/CIPS/cip-1.
+The canonical URL for a CIP that has achieved draft status at any point is at https://cips.cosmos.network/.
+For example, the canonical URL for CIP-1 is https://cips.cosmos.network/CIPS/cip-1.

-Please consider anything which is not published on https://cips.cosmos.org/ as a working paper.
+Please consider anything which is not published on https://cips.cosmos.network/ as a working paper.

-And please consider anything published at https://cips.cosmos.org/ with a status of "draft" as an incomplete draft.
+And please consider anything published at https://cips.cosmos.network/ with a status of "draft" as an incomplete draft.

 # Validation

+TODO: create cip_validator ?

 CIPs must pass some validation tests.
 The CIP repository ensures this by running tests using [html-proofer](https://rubygems.org/gems/html-proofer) and [cip_validator](https://rubygems.org/gems/cip_validator).